CodeLabClub/codelab-adapter-docs/docs/extension_guide/vector.md

 We love [Cozmo](https://www.anki.com/en-us/cozmo), we love [Vector](https://www.anki.com/en-us/vector).

-[codelab-adapter](https://codelab-adapter-docs.codelab.club/) is a software that connect Scratch3.0 to the open-source hardware, IoT and AI.
+[Codelab Adapter](https://adapterv2.codelab.club) is a software that connect Scratch3.0 to the open-source hardware, IoT and AI.

-We make a [codelab-adapter](https://codelab-adapter-docs.codelab.club/) extension to connect Vector to Scratch3.0.
+We make a [Codelab Adapter](https://adapterv2.codelab.club) extension to connect Vector to Scratch3.0.
 It just like Cozmo codelab.

 ![](http://wwj-fig-bed.just4fun.site/scratch3-vector_2b21057e.png)

-Now the Vector extension is built into the [codelab-adapter](https://codelab-adapter-docs.codelab.club/)!
+Now the Vector extension is built into the [Codelab Adapter](https://adapterv2.codelab.club)!

 # Video tutorial